lordmetroid/conductor/README.md

 specified by the _programs_ value-data pair.
 The _programs_ is a __list__ of sets of two values.
 The absolute web application search path and the corresponing program to be executed on a request for that search path.
+The only exception is the general error program which is speficied by the _error_ rather than the search path.

 * Application program resources specifies the directories where resources available to a program are stored.

+* Application view template compiler specifies the compiler to be used.

 ## Writing a web application
 Applications consist of four components.
 A Program and associated models,